luyuhuang/subsocks/README.md

 listen = "ADDRESS:PORT" # the client socks5 listening address

+# username and password, if the server enabled authorization.
+username = "USERNAME"
+password = "PASSWORD"

 # protocol of the server.
 # - socks: pure socks5
 # - http, https: HTTP and HTTPS